Val67/LTube/README.md

 ffmpeg is required for thumbnailing.

-Finally, rename Database.db.empty to Database.db
+Finally, rename Database.db.empty to Database.db.

-# To use
+## To use

 Simply run: